JayCuthrell/jaycuthrell.com/_pages/resume.md

 Narrative
 =========

-I provide servant leadership to enable flywheels for continuous transformation, reinvention, and category creation at growth-oriented companies with cultures of innovation.
-I lead teams building multi-billion dollar run rate products and services that delight customers and make the world better for their existence.
+I practice servant leadership to drive continuous innovation, reinvention, and market creation in growth-oriented companies with a culture of innovation.
+I lead teams developing multi-billion dollar products and services that delight customers and positively impact the world.

+I lead teams building multi-billion dollar run rate products and services that delight Enterprise customers and end users.

 I am a Reforge-trained product executive with deep experience in Enterprise markets, new product introduction, and portfolio rationalization across nested acquisitions.
 My strengths include transformative servant leadership, certified facilitator skills, assessment methodologies, and cross-industry Office of the CTO level credibility.